-- Performance tables for England on the Department for Education website - Performance points for Northern Ireland on the Department of Education website - Performance measures for Wales on Qualifications in Wales database (QiW).
-If you have any queries about the performance information then please email ims@wales.gsi.gov.uk.
+- performance tables for England on the Department for Education website - performance points for Northern Ireland on the Department of Education website - performance measures for Wales on Qualifications in Wales database (QiW).
+If you have any queries about this performance information then please email ims@wales.gsi.gov.uk.